laserb/deep-vocal-isolation/README.md

 >`python3 analysis.py -a stoi -s myfile.wav [cleanfile.wav]`

 ### Percentile
-Calculate the value distributions and their difference to the median for each percentile on the whole data set located at `DATA` and creates a box plot.
+Calculate the value distributions and their difference to the median for each percentile on the whole data set located at `DATA` and create a box plot.

 #### Arguments
 No additional arguments are required.